New Work: Brunei Hall, Paddington

 TPM Studio have been commissioned by the Brunei High Commission to develop proposals for the redevelopment of Brunei Hall.

 The redevelopment of 35-43 Norfolk Square includes the refurbishment of the female halls of residence for the Brunei Government.
-The building is located within the Bayswater Conservation, where previously five terrace properties were converted into a single property serving international students and staff.
+The building is located within the Bayswater Conservation area, where previously five terrace properties were converted into a single property serving international students and staff.

 TPM Studio secured the commission through competition in July 2023, in collaboration with Cyril Leonard, Meinhardt, HCUK and Quantem.
 Our previous experience of how to carefully restore and refurbish prominent heritage buildings was central to our successful bid in addition to the wealth of experience the team offered.

-The building, which is Grade II Listed, needs significant refurbishment where the client has taken this an opportunity to modernise their offer for future generations studying in London.
+The building, which is Grade II Listed, needs significant refurbishment where the client has taken this an opportunity to modernise their offering for future generations studying in London.

-Externally, the attractive five storey façade, displays many of the characteristics of the regency period this part of London has become synonymous with.
-Facing Norfolk Square a large balcony is accessible from the first floor, beautifully detailed and original French balcony doors lead out onto this space from the staff offices within.
-To the floors above windows are arranged in manner typical of a large dwelling property.
-Ornate plaster detailing, including projecting window cills and carefully crafted canopies surround these.
+Externally, the attractive five storey façade, displays many of the characteristics of the regency period this particular part of London has become synonymous with.
+Facing Norfolk Square, a large continuous balcony is accessible from the first floor, beautifully complimented with French balcony doors that lead out onto this space from the staff offices within.
+To the floors above, windows are arranged in manner typical of a large dwelling property: ornate plaster detailing, projecting window cills and carefully crafted canopies surround these.

 Currently the design team are working towards the Full Planning Application which is expected to be submitted in the Summer of 2024.